 It's a great town for shopping, in the museum shops and offbeat stores on State Street and in the global boutiques along Monroe Street.
 There's always a concert, play or traveling Broadway show at the Overture Center.

-The Dane County Farmers Market on Capitol Square runs Saturdays through early November, then moves into Monona Terrace for the Winter Market.
+The Dane County Farmers Market on Capitol Square runs Saturdays through mid-November, then moves into Monona Terrace for the Winter Market.

 © Beth Gauper